mcocam/shiny_karyoploter/README.md

 ## Running in linux system

 Some problems have been detected when trying to set up the app in Linux system.
-The following ependencies are missed: cairo.h, Intrinsic.h, bzlib.h, curl.h, gfortran.
+The following ependencies are missed: cairo.h, Intrinsic.h, bzlib.h, curl.h, gfortran, liblas, libgs.

 In order to fix cairo.h the following packages should be installed: